czara804/Terminal-Assessment/README.md

     end
 ```

+Global variables have been utilized to further minimize errors due to variable scope.

+##Elaboration on puzzles
 **Around_Mountain**
 If the user does not correctly answer the riddle the narrative continues and results in exit from the game.
 An if statement has been utilised to check suitability of user input.
 This method has been incorporated into a total mountains method that encompasses both the around_mountain and through_mountain methods.
 **Door_puzzle**